-- Rule H4 Code mixed mucinous and signet ring cell as follows: - Adenocarcinoma with mucinous and signet ring features code adenocarcinoma 8140 - Mucinous carcinoma and signet ring cell carcinoma: - o Mucinous carcinoma documented as greater than 50% code mucinous carcinoma 8480 - o Signet ring cell carcinoma documented as greater than 50% code signet ring cell carcinoma 8490 - o Percentage of mucinous carcinoma and signet ring cell carcinoma unknown/not designated- code adenocarcinoma mixed subtypes 8255 - Note: This rule is for mucinous carcinoma and signet ring cell carcinoma in a single tumor.
-For mucinous adenocarcinoma mixed with another histology OR signet ring cell carcinoma mixed with another histology, proceed through the rules. - Rule H5 Code invasive mucinous adenocarcinoma 8480 when the diagnosis is any of the following: - Exactly "mucinous adenocarcinoma" (no modifiers) - High-grade pseudomyxoma peritonei - Invasive pseudomyxoma peritonei - Malignant pseudomyxoma peritonei - Two histologies and mucinous is documented to be greater than 50% of the tumor - o Mucinous carcinoma must meet a percentage requirement in order to be coded.
+- Two histologies and mucinous is documented to be greater than 50% of the tumor - o Mucinous carcinoma must meet a percentage requirement in order to be coded.
 Do not use majority of tumor, predominantly, or predominant part of the tumor to code mucinous 8480. - Note 1: Be very careful when determining primary site; almost all pseudomyxoma peritonei originate in the appendix C181.
 However, it can be metastatic disease from sites such as bowel, ovary, or bladder.
 Code the primary site as designated by a physician.
-When the primary site is not designated, code unknown primary C809 and the histology as mucinous carcinoma 8480. - Note 2: Report the appendiceal mucinous neoplasm as malignant /3 using the ICD-O matrix principle and the SEER and COC Manuals when the pathology from the appendix is low-grade mucinous neoplasm (not reportable) AND - The pseudomyxoma peritonei are high-grade/invasive/malignant OR - Patient is treated for malignant pseudomyxoma peritonei - Note 3: The following are non-reportable: - Appendiceal neoplasm with low-grade pseudomyxoma peritonei AND no treatment - No designation of high- or low-grade for the appendiceal neoplasm AND no treatment for the pseudomyxoma peritonei
+When the primary site is not designated, code unknown primary C809 and the histology as mucinous carcinoma 8480. - Note 2: Report the appendiceal mucinous neoplasm as malignant /3 using the ICD-O matrix principle and the SEER and COC Manuals when the pathology from the appendix is low-grade mucinous neoplasm (not reportable prior to 1/1/2022) AND - The pseudomyxoma peritonei are high-grade/invasive/malignant OR - Patient is treated for malignant pseudomyxoma peritonei OR - The diagnosis is low grade appendiceal mucinous neoplasm (LAMN) and the physician states it is malignant OR - The diagnosis is high grade appendiceal mucinous neoplasm (HAMN) and the physician states it is malignant - Note 3: The following are non-reportable for cases diagnosed prior to 1/1/2022: - Appendiceal neoplasm with low-grade pseudomyxoma peritonei AND no treatment - No designation of high- or low-grade for the appendiceal neoplasm AND no treatment for the pseudomyxoma peritonei - Rule H7 Code invasive signet ring cell adenocarcinoma 8490 when the diagnosis is any of the following: - Exactly signet ring cell carcinoma (no modifiers) - Adenocarcinoma and signet ring cell carcinoma, where signet ring cell is documented to be greater than 50% of the tumor - o Signet ring cell adenocarcinoma must meet a percentage requirement in order to be coded.
+Do not use majority of tumor, predominantly, or predominant part of tumor to code signet ring cell 8490. - Rule H8 Code adenocarcinoma NOS 8140 when the final diagnosis is: - Two histologies: - o Adenocarcinoma and mucinous carcinoma - Percentage of mucinous unknown/not documented - Mucinous documented as less than or equal to 50% of tumor